Indigenous Access Scholarship

 Course of study

-- A future student in any bachelor degree, on-campus or off-campus (though on-campus is preferred) in Session 3, 2018 or any study period in 2019.
+- A future student in any bachelor degree, on-campus or off-campus (though on-campus is preferred)

 - Studying full-time (part-time may be considered)